l-maureen/Pizza-List/README.md

-This is my personal project, inspired by one of the class projects.
+This is my personal project.
 All the images are from piclumen.